yoctoproject/poky/documentation/dev-manual/packages.rst

 :term:`PR` variable.

-If a committed change results in changing the package output, then the value of the PR variable needs to be increased (or "bumped") as part of that commit.
+If a committed change results in changing the package output, then the value of the :term:`PR` variable needs to be increased (or "bumped") as part of that commit.
 For new recipes you should add the :term:`PR` variable and set its initial value equal to "r0", which is the default.
 Even though the default value is "r0", the practice of adding it to a new recipe makes